KrasimirArsov/Automation-Test-Demo/README.md

 # Automation-Test-Demo

-This is Automation testing repo.
+This is Automation testing repository.